 Renee is a recipient of the 2022 ASME Henry Hess Early Career Publication Award, 2022 ASME Pi Tau Sigma Gold Medal, 2021 ASME Applied Mechanics Division Journal of Applied Mechanics Award, 2020 NSF Career Award, and 2018 ASME Applied Mechanics Division Haythornthwaite Research Initiation Award.

 BioDr.
 Zhu is a general cardiologist with specialized clinical and research training in cardio-oncology and cardio-immunology.
 She focuses on the cardiovascular care of patients undergoing therapies for cancer, with a particular focus on the effects of immunotherapies on the heart.
-She completed clinical cardiology fellowship and internal medicine residency training at Stanford University School of Medicine.
-During her post-doctoral training, Dr. Zhu’s research focuses on myocarditis, cardiac inflammation, and the effects of cancer therapeutics on the cardiovascular system.
-Her current research employs clinical data, bio-banked samples, and animal models to study T-cell toxicities in the heart.
+She received a bioengineering degree at MIT, medical degree at Case Western Reserve University, and completed clinical cardiology fellowship and internal medicine residency training at Stanford University School of Medicine.
+Dr. Zhu’s research focuses on myocarditis, cardiac inflammation, and the effects of cancer therapeutics on the cardiovascular system.
+Her current research employs clinical data, bio-banked samples, and animal models combined with single-cell technologies to study immune-based toxicities in the heart.
 Dr. Zhu's clinic sees cardio-oncology and cardio-immunology patients and focuses on devising new methods for minimizing cardiovascular complications in the cancer patient population.